safetyfirstpdx/safetyfirstpdx.github.io/resources/governance.md

 This may a single leader or set of people in fixed roles, a governance committee, or a non-profit or corporate board.
 Communication is an important element, too: who is able to post announcements and new documentation?
 For less formal groups, the authority may come down to who has the ability to communicate information in a way other people will pay attention to.
 Or who can create a sphere of interaction where everyone consents to follow the policy, as in a sub-track or code sprint at a large umbrella event.

-## Who has the authority to enforce penalies for people's behavior?
+## Who has the authority to enforce penalties for people's behavior?

 In addition to the people who can implement a policy change, this could include other community members who lead meetings or working groups, and would need to be involved when someone is no longer allowed to participate.
 It may also include moderators who oversee online communication.